PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 scope-per-build rule, diagnostic list identity, and caller boundary unchanged;
 validate the complete focused orchestration set sequentially before committing and pushing, and do not create or update a pull request.

+## Shared ModelIR-pass context consolidation: completed state

+`core/model_ir_pass_context.py` now defines the single frozen `ModelIRPassContext` identity contract. `ConversionSession.__post_init__` constructs it after the Session-owned `GraphIndex` and `LayoutState`, binding the main `ModelIR`, the exact LayoutState object, and the exact diagnostics list.
+It is also exported from the internal `tflite_builder.core` seam without exposing it through the public onnx2tf API.

+The twenty-one prior three-field context names remain available as aliases to the common type, preserving internal imports, constructor signatures, type annotations, and runner APIs.
+The lowerer maps all eighteen long-lived main-model context variables to `session.model_ir_pass_context`.
+The SE-FC/ gather-fanout and singleton/consecutive-reshape helpers construct a fresh `ModelIRPassContext` for each positional target call, so fallback and primary state cannot leak.
+The late layout/mean/SPP/gather and very-late gather/ normalization parents pass their existing context directly into the reusable constant-fold/cast child builder, eliminating the final two redundant constructions.
+Callback-bearing recovery contexts remain deliberately separate.

+Sharing the immutable context does not widen any graph-index scope.
+Every phase builder still creates one fresh `ModelIRPassStateScope`, and only its immutable invocations share that scope.
+Stable IDs, option defaults and forwarding, callback identities, runtime owner order, target routing, diagnostics list identity, and all lowerer boundaries are unchanged.

+Sequential implementation validation completed as follows:

+- all twenty-one affected orchestration families plus the shared-context
+  contract: `250 passed in 2.92s`;
+- shared-context contract plus ordered architecture: `273 passed in 18.07s`;
+- pass efficiency: `31 passed in 0.51s`;
+- central lowerer core smoke plus TensorFlow-import-blocked optional boundary:
+  `43 passed in 10.29s` (`32` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.
+The lowerer retains only its two pre-existing F401 findings.

+No real-model conversion or broad corpus suite ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus exclusions, operation-count tiers, pass IDs, runtime order, caller policies, target identity, scope lifetime, diagnostics, and TensorFlow isolation remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.

+At restart, inventory the callback-bearing recovery context types before changing them.
+Determine whether they can embed the Session-owned `ModelIRPassContext` while retaining their callback identities and argument contracts; characterize that boundary first.
+Do not merge callbacks into the common core context, do not widen any `ModelIRPassStateScope`, keep validation sequential and real-model conversion minimal, commit and push coherent units, and do not create or update a pull request.